 Medical Incident Report

-- have a systematic standard process for reporting medical incidents/injuries, similar to a fire size-up form for initial attack, and
+- standardize a systematic process for reporting medical incidents/injuries, similar to a fire size-up for initial attack, and

 - Treat it like any incident.
-If the incident is overwhelming, ask for a more qualified IC to assume command and expand/contract the organization’s size depending on the needs of the incident.
+If the incident is overwhelming, ask for a more qualified Incident Commander (IC) to assume command.
+Expand/contract the organization’s size depending on the needs of the incident.

-- Fill this form out completely prior to transmitting the report to dispatch/communications.
-If there is a life threat, do not let documentation delay patient care.
+- Fill this report out completely prior to transmitting to dispatch/communications.
+If the incident is life threatening, do not let documentation delay patient care.

-- When transmitting the report, state the number and title of each section and say “break” and pause between the sections (e.g., “Dispatch, TFLD Jones, Stand by for Priority Medical Incident Report.
-1. All other radio traffic please hold BREAK (pause/wait for response.)
-2. Incident Status: Nature of Illness is chest pain.
+- When transmitting the report, state the number and title of each section, and say “break” and pause between the sections (e.g., “Dispatch, Task Force Leader (TFLD) Jones.
+Standby for Priority Medical Incident Report.
+1. All other radio traffic please hold, break” (pause/wait for response).
+“2.
+Incident Status: Nature of Illness is chest pain.
 Incident Name is Tank Medical.
 IC will be TFLD Jones.
 Patient Care will be Paramedic Smith.
-BREAK.
+Break (pause again).
 3. Initial Patient Assessment is…”).

-- When using the MIR during a Multi-Casualty Incident (MCI) state the number injured and their severity (Section 3), (e.g., “3.
-Initial Patient Assessment, I have 5 patients.
-3 Reds, 1 Yellow and 1 Green.
+- When using the MIR during a Multi-Casualty Incident (MCI), state the number injured and their severity (Section 3: e.g., “3.
+Initial Patient Assessment, I have five patients. three Reds, one Yellow, and one Green.
 Mechanism of Injury is...”).